 A Senior Showcase for New York City agents, managers, and casting directors at Playwright's Horizons in Manhattan's Theatre District.

 Elective courses including Improv, Stage Dialects, Stage Management, Acting for the Camera, and many others.

-Four Main Stage productions and four Studio productions per year.
+Four Main Stage productions and multiple Studio productions per year.

 A campus-wide Honors program.

 A close-knit family of faculty and students, who encourage open communication.

 An impressive list of Wagner alumni and faculty with Broadway, film, and television credits.